AlexsLemonade/2023-january-training/workshop/participant_information.md

 * You will need to have included this request in your application.
 * You will be required to provide documentation of travel expenses, such as transportation and lodging receipts, and to fill out a reimbursement form after the workshop ends.
 * You must attend the entirety of the workshop.

+## Health and Safety

+Alex's Lemonade Stand Foundation's Childhood Cancer Data Lab will comply with any governmental requirements related to health and safety.
+We encourage workshop participants to adhere to US governmental guidance.
+You may wish to review the [CDC COVID-19 by County guidance](https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html) and the [Montgomery County, Pennsylvania COVID-19 community level](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Pennsylvania&data-type=CommunityLevels&list_select_county=42091&null=CommunityLevels) when planning for workshop attendance.

+If you are feeling sick, please do not attend the workshop.
+We will not withhold your deposit if you cannot attend because you are sick.